KennethJAllen/ygo-small-world/README.md

 ## Running the Code

-The Small World bridge finder is run with the `sw_bridge_finder.ipynb` notebook.
+The Small World bridge finder is run with the `small_world_bridge_finder.ipynb` notebook.

 The function `find_best_bridges` takes a list of monsters `deck_monster_names` in your main deck, as well as a list of monsters `required_target_names` that are required to connect to a particular bridge, either as search targets or starting cards.
 The outputs are the cards connect the required target cards, ordered by the number of connections to the deck monsters.